Originally published on 20th June 2017 Last updated on 12th February 2024

-Many hypothyroid patients complain of muscle and joint pain being among the most bothersome thyroid symptoms.
+Many people living with hypothyroidism and / or Hashimoto’s complain of muscle and joint pain being among the most bothersome thyroid symptoms.

-As well as the intense fatigue that hypothyroidism causes, aches, pains, stiffness and weakness in joints (such as the knees and fingers, especially thyroid leg pain weakness) and muscles (such as the calves, back and feet) are well reported.
+As well as the intense fatigue that hypothyroidism can cause, aches, pains, stiffness and weakness in joints (such as the knees and fingers) and muscles (such as the calves, back and feet) are well reported.
 I’ve had experience with it myself.

 It can keep us awake at night, cause us to need regular painkillers just to get through the day and make physical activity difficult to bear.